On Applying the Lackadaisical Quantum Walk Algorithm to Search for Multiple Solutions on Grids: Solution Setups Affecting the Success Probability

-It is possible to comprehend the dependence between the total number of vertices $N$, the number of solutions $m$, and the final success probability observing the Grover algorithm~\cite{portugal_walks}.
+It is possible to comprehend the dependence between the total number of vertices $N$, the number of solutions $m$, and the final success probability observing Grover's algorithm~\cite{portugal_walks}.
 Consider $\ket{\omega}$ as the state where the total energy of the quantum system is equally distributed only between the marked states, so the success probability is $1$.
-The goal of Grover's algorithm is to rotate the state of the system $\ket{\psi}$ to get as close to $\ket{\omega}$ as possible.
+The goal of Grover's algorithm is to rotate the system's state $\ket{\psi}$ to get as close to $\ket{\omega}$ as possible.
 However, this is an iterative process in which $\ket{\psi}$ rotates at each step by an angle $\theta$.
 As $\theta$ is inversely proportional to $N$, increasing $N$ implies more steps $T$, but these fine rotations turn $\ket{\psi}$ closer to $\ket{\omega}$ as $N$ increases, explaining the results of Wong~\cite{wong_lackadaisical_2d}.
 As $\theta$ is proportional to $m$, increasing $m$ implies fewer steps $T$ if $N \gg m$, although $\ket{\psi}$ gets less close to $\ket{\omega}$ at the end, explaining the smaller success probabilities in the experiments of Nahimovs~\cite{nahimovs_lackadaisical} while $m$ increased.

-Thus, these previous experiments suggest the success probability is inversely proportional to the density of solutions within the grid.
-That is in accordance with having a more refined or less refined angle $\theta$ in Grover's rotations, as explained.
-In this work, a complementary experiment was made to fill the gap not addressed by those previous works: how decreases in density of solutions, like in \cite{wong_lackadaisical_2d}, can affect the LQW algorithm with multiple marked vertices, like in \cite{nahimovs_lackadaisical}.
-While we conducted that experiment, we also searched for the optimal value of $l$ in the form $l=\frac{4}{N}a$, like in \cite{nahimovs_lackadaisical} again.
+Thus, these previous experiments suggest that the success probability is inversely proportional to the density of solutions within the grid due to having a more refined or less refined angle $\theta$ in Grover's rotations, as explained.
+In this work, a complementary experiment was made to fill the gap not addressed by those previous works: decreasing the density of solutions, like in~\cite{wong_lackadaisical_2d}, in a grid with multiple marked vertices, like in~\cite{nahimovs_lackadaisical}.
+While we conducted this experiment, we also searched for the optimal value of $l$ in the form $l=\frac{4}{N}a$, like in~\cite{nahimovs_lackadaisical} again.